michielvandijk/michielvandijk.org/content/publication/2006_industrial_policy_and_technology_di/index.md

 publication_types: ["2"]
 publication: "***World Development***, 34(12), pp. 2137--2152"
 publication_short: "***World Development***, 34(12), pp. 2137--2152"
 abstract: "In this paper, we analyze the diffusion and adoption of paper making machinery in the Indonesian pulp and paper industry, from 1923 till 2000.
 We develop a machine level index of technological sophistication (mach), which measures the technological distance of each paper machine to the world technological frontier.
 The data reveal a pattern of rapid technological catch up.
 But catch up was not an industrywide phenomenon.
 Some modern firms installed state-of-the-art machinery, while others installed older vintages.
-The paper argues that industrial policy has played an important role in the speed and nature of diffusion of paper making machinery. ??
-2006 Elsevier Ltd. All rights reserved."
+The paper argues that industrial policy has played an important role in the speed and nature of diffusion of paper making machinery."
 summary: ""
 tags: []
 categories: []